 - Do your own outreach to local media, including A&E journalists!

 - Submit your event to local event calendars online, local bloggers, local groups on social media like mom-centric and singles-centric pages.

 Book Promotion Ideas for Event Day

 Show up early and be ready to sign a ton of books.

 Your local broadcasts media may have 30 second or 1-2 min holes to fill in their newscast.
 This happens when stories fall through, which happens more than you think.
 Be sure and pitch them on event day, too, early in the morning before they go to publication or broadcast.
 Don’t be surprised when the media shows up to cover your event!

 Doing events can be a great addition to your book marketing repertoire.
 It is one of the best ways to build a solid super fan group that will continue to buy each new book you publish.

 Be smart about your research.
 Leave no opportunity uncovered.
 A unique, multi-faceted promotion can turn a no-name author event into a fun, win-win event for venues that they just can’t say no to!

 Share in the comments if you have any additional tips for what helped you secure a local bookstore or library event.

 Still in the dark on what to do for your book marketing strategy?
-I can help craft your personalized marketing strategy to take your exposure to the next level.
-Click here to get started on improving your strategy!
+I can help craft your personalized marketing strategy to take your exposure to the next level if you contact me today!